technoweenie/technoweenie.github.com/_posts/2016/2016-1-2-large-files.md

 jump in, on a competitor's site especially, and make major improvements to Git LFS.

-The project also saw contributions from Andy Neff and Stephen Gelm, who focused on packaging Git LFS for Linux.
+The project also saw contributions from Andy Neff and Stephen Gelman, who focused on packaging Git LFS for Linux.
 They started with scripts to build packages for their respective distros, which evolved into internal tools for building and testing Linux packages for release on my Macbook Pro.